 Why Is It Important to Replace a Dull Saw Blade in Time?

 The most important reason to know when your saw blade is dull is your safety.
 OK, replacing or sharpening a saw blade isn’t cheap, but your health, on the other hand, is worth a lot more.

 As the blade wears, the cutting will generate more heat.
 Excessive heat will warp the saw blade and will lead to increased vibrations during cutting.

-These vibrations can cause the saw to become uncontrollable or the blade to lock in the cuts, causing kickback.
+These vibrations can cause the saw to become uncontrollable or the blade to lock in the cuts, causing table saw kickback.
 This can lead to serious injury, limb amputation, or even death.